ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/introduction to GAP library.md

 * **Operations & Device Interactions**
     * **Advertising & Scanning**:
-        * **Advertising**: Advertising: Devices transmit advertising packets containing information like their name and service UUIDs, making themselves discoverable.
+        * **Advertising**: Advertising: Devices transmit advertising packets containing information like their name and service  (Universally Unique Identifier), making themselves discoverable.
 This is typically performed by **Peripheral** and **Broadcaster** roles.
         * **Scanning**: Devices listen for and parse advertising packets sent by other devices.
 This is a primary action for **Central** and **Observer** roles.
     * **Connection**: Once devices discover each other and aim to communicate, they establish and manage a connection.
 GAP handles the lifecycle of these connections.
 This primarily involves **Central** and **Peripheral** roles.
     <!--